ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the verification above fails (i.e., there are no matching scope entries specifying the "Create" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.

 If the group configuration to be created would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
-The value of the 'error' field MUST be set to 12 ("Unsupported group configuration") and the 'error_description' parameter SHOULD be included in order to provide additional context.
+The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 12 ("Unsupported group configuration"), and the 'detail' field SHOULD be included in order to provide additional context.

 Otherwise, if any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response.